Business Email Compromise (BEC) Attacks and Countermeasures

 Regular Multi-factor Authentication (MFA)

-One of the important steps an organization can take to reduce the risk of credential compromise is by implementing multi-factor authentication (MFA).
+One of the most important steps an organization can take to reduce the risk of credential compromise is by implementing multi-factor authentication (MFA).
 Once enabled, this requires an additional set of validation to allow users to successfully log on to the system.
 So, even when a threat actor obtains the credentials, they won’t be able to impersonate the user.

 Phishing Resistance Multi-factor Authentication (MFA)